Names of Myanmar: Adoption

 Media usage is also mixed.
 In spite of the usage by the US government, American news outlets including The New York Times, The Wall Street Journal, The International Herald Tribune and CNN, and US-based international news agencies the Associated Press and Reuters have adopted the name "Myanmar".
 Others have continued to use "Burma", some of whom have switched to using "Myanmar" years after the name change, such as the Financial Times, citing increasing international acceptance of the new name.
 The BBC changed to using "Myanmar" in 2014.

 Some other sources, including NPR in the US use terms such as "Myanmar, also known as Burma".

 Another approach taken by some historians is to continue to use the name "Burma" for describing the history of the country prior to the 1988 military coup and "Myanmar" from there on.
 This also contravenes the intentions of the government, whose naming reform in 1989 was to apply to the entire history of the country.
 Those using this approach argue that it is the most politically neutral option.

 In June 2014, the Australian government, led by Prime Minister Tony Abbott, continued a long-running discussion on the manner in which Australian officials would refer to the Southeast Asian nation.
 While Burma was the formal title used by the Australian government, the Labor government revised the national name to the Union of Myanmar in 2012.
 However, the matter has resurfaced, as the Department of Foreign Affairs and Trade (DFAT) reverted to the former title under Abbott's leadership in late 2013.
 A reason for the change has not appeared in the media, but, as of June 2014, the Abbott government's policy advises officials to switch between Burma and Myanmar, in accordance with the circumstances at hand.
-DFAT secretary Peter Varghese explained to the media: "Our ambassador to Myanmar would be our ambassador to Myanmar, because the country to which she Brontë Moules is accredited is Myanmar, in the eyes of the government of Myanmar."
+DFAT secretary Peter Varghese explained to the media: "Our ambassador to Myanmar would be our ambassador to Myanmar, because the country to which she is accredited is Myanmar, in the eyes of the government of Myanmar."

-In April 2016, soon after taking office, Aung San Suu Kyi clarified that foreigners are free to use either name, "because there is nothing in the constitution of our country that says that you must use any term in particular".
+In April 2016, soon after taking office, Aung San Suu Kyi voiced the position that foreigners are free to use either name, "because there is nothing in the constitution of our country that says that you must use any term in particular."